NimiusTheMans/WKParkourKnuckle/README.md

 **Vertical Wall Running**

 You have the ability to run up to walls and climb them without needing any tools whatsoever.
-Double tap and hold spacebar and hold W at the same time while facing a wall will begin a vertical wall run.
+Double tap and hold spacebar and hold W at the same time while facing a wall to begin a vertical wall run.
 This consumes a moderate amount of hand stamina.

 ![](https://github.com/NimiusTheMans/WKParkourKnuckle/blob/main/Assets/Gifs/WallRunVert.gif?raw=true)